Table of Contents

 Is a Qualified Personal Residence Trust Right for You?

-Determining whether a Qualified Personal Residence Trust (QPRT) is the right estate planning tool for you depends on several personal and financial factors.
+Whether a QPRT makes sense depends on your personal and financial situation.
 Here are key considerations to help you decide:

 A trust that allows you to pass on your residence while minimizing taxes.
 Start Your Free Plan